-About Mary Ellen
+About Mary EllenÂ

 Embracing the roles of caring for her parents before they died while mothering her own daughter, Saha exemplifies resilience and spiritual growth.
-Taking the bóthar fada—the road less traveled—her journey underscores her deep empathy and understanding of the challenges mothers face today, including guilt, grief, and growing eco and tech anxieties.
+Taking the bĂłthar fada—the road less traveled—her journey underscores her deep empathy and understanding of the challenges we all face today, including guilt, grief, and growing eco and tech anxieties.Â

-She quit all social media for five years and used a brick-phone to master the art of detaching from technology, engaging in off-the-grid meditation alone for a week or more, at her farm in Co.
-Westmeath, Ireland.
+She quit all social media for five years and used a brick-phone to master the art of detaching from technology, engaging in off-the-grid meditation alone for a 14 days at the family farm in Co.
+Westmeath, Ireland.Â

 Saha began her studies by gaining a BSc in Psychology from Queens University, Belfast, just after the Good Friday agreement was signed.
 Living there at that historical time had a huge impact on her values of hope, compassion, non-judgment, and forgiveness.
 As part of the Peace Initiative she also attended business college in Atlanta, USA, receiving a full scholarship for a year.
 After which she gained a master’s degree in public relations, blending her psychological insight with strategic communication skills.